diarmidmackenzie/sdt-condensed/CET part 2.md

 Many studies of feedback provide positive feedback, in order to clearly isolate the influences of controlling aspects of feedback, and not mix in competence effects.

-But what happens in situations of ego-involvement, where negative feedback is provided.
+But what happens in situations of ego-involvement, where negative feedback is provided?
 One possibility is that people persist at the activity in order to do better, and rescue their sense of self-worth.
 Such an effect would interfere with free choice measures of intrinsic motivation, since the choices observed would be driven by something other than intrinsic motivation.

 This issue presents experimental challenges: where extrinsic motivators are external, they are easy for experimenters to control, turn on/off etc.  But this is not the case with internal motivators such as ego-involvement.